-Prior to remediation, groundwater samples from several wells on Parcel 1 contained low level exceedances of Class GA standards for PCBs, pesticides, total metals, and/or dissolved metals.
+Prior to remediation, groundwater samples from monitoring wells on Parcel 3 contained low level exceedances of Class GA standards for VOCs, PCBs, pesticides, total metals, and/or dissolved metals.
+In addition, LNAPL containing PCBs was identified on Parcel 3.
 As described in Section 3.3, post-remediation groundwater sampling is being conducted to monitor the levels of residual groundwater contamination.
-Post-remediation groundwater samples collected on Parcel 1 to date have identified contaminant concentrations for PCBs and metals in exceedance of the Class GA standards.
-It is anticipated that the removal of nearly all the identified contaminated soil from Parcel 1 (and Parcels 2 and 3) will result in a decrease in groundwater contaminant levels in the future.
-The post-remediation monitoring well locations are shown on Figure 13 and the analytical results for the post-remediation samples collected to date are provided in Tables 14a to 14f.
+Post-remediation groundwater samples collected on Parcel 3 to date have identified contaminant concentrations for PCBs and metals at concentrations greater than the Class GA standards.
+It is anticipated that the removal of nearly all the identified contaminated soil from Parcel 3 (and Parcels 1 and 2) will result in a decrease in groundwater contaminant levels in the future through continued natural attenuation.
+The post-remediation monitoring well locations are shown on Figure 13 and the analytical results for the post-remediation samples collected to date are provided in Tables 15a to 15f.